 Turn on the unit and run it for a couple of minutes in low-pressure mode.

-Pull the trigger to drain out the detergent solution while the system is running.
-Then turn off the pressure washer, water supply, and detach the garden hose.
+Pull the trigger to drain the detergent solution while the system runs.
+Then turn off the pressure washer, and water supply, and detach the garden hose.

 Next, it’s time to remove all the remaining water.
 To do so, first, detach the high-pressure hose from the gun and the pump.

 Pull the gun’s trigger to make sure all the water is drained out.
 Then engage the trigger lock.

 Next, hang the hose so that it drains out the water entirely.
 Then wipe it out using a rag.
 Store the gun and hose appropriately.

 At this point, there is a possibility of some remaining water in the pump.
 Pull the recoil handle a couple of times (preferably six times) to force any remaining water out of the pump.